mendzmartin/mctdh_cp2021/README.md

   * Here we used MCTDH package to study Harmonic Oscillator with/without interaction potential.

 * double_quantum_dot_model
-  * Here we used MCTDH package and Sine DVR program to analyse the double quantum dot model.
+  * Here we used MCTDH package and Sine DVR program to analyse the double quantum dot model

 ## Useful links